827403/CHS-Net/README.md

 Download

-We put the images  files in Onedrive.
+We put the images  files in BaiduNetdisk.
 If you are interested in Wind Turbine Blade Defect, you can download this dataset by the links show in below.

- we provide the BaiduNetdisk download link of the dataset.

 JPEGImages: Link:https://pan.baidu.com/s/18LcleJGJ8Pja6FoYwaor_w?pwd=e83s Token: e83s